Situational Judgment Tests (2023 Guide)

 e) Get together with the junior member of staff and work through the inaccuracies

-How to Prepare for a Situational Judgement Test in 2023
+How to Prepare for a Situational Judgment Test in 2023

-There is no formal training to undertake for any SJT, but there are ways that you can prepare for one.
+There is no formal training to undertake for any SJT Test, but there are ways that you can prepare for one.

-First, an SJT is used as part of the recruitment process, so it is important to understand what the employer is looking for in a potential employee.
+First, a situational judgment test is used as part of the recruitment process, so it is important to understand what the employer is looking for in a potential employee.

 To fully understand the values and beliefs of the company, be sure to find out as much as you can about them before the test.